MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/secure-baseline.md

 ## Modify drift control

 To adjust security hardening as per your requirements, we recommend that you keep a balanced security posture.
-Use the initial security baseline, stop the drift control, and modify any of the security settings that you defined initially.
+Use the initial security baseline, stop the drift control, and modify any of the protected security settings that you defined during the deployment.

 To disable or enable drift control, follow these steps.